fmalmeida/bacannot/docs/installation.md

 ## Downloading docker images

-The docker images used by the pipeline are:
+The custom docker images used by the pipeline are:

 ```bash
 docker pull fmalmeida/bacannot:v3.2_misc    ;